amplab/training/ampcamp/succinct.md

 </div>
 </div>

-That's it!
-We now have a _compressed version of the RDD_ that supports a number of interesting queries directly on the compressed RDD.

-## Querying Succinct RDDs

-we'll
-take a look at how we can query _compressed wikipedia articles_ using Succinct's key-value API.
+The output should be 250, as earlier.

-Lets start querying our new compressed RDD.
+Let us start querying our new compressed RDD.
 One of the key operations on compressed RDDs in Succinct is `search(query)` -- similar to the filter operation on the uncompressed RDD before, the following query obtains an RDD of `articleID`s corresponding to all `article`s containing "Berkeley":